ramrajsingh10/tender-automation/docs/firestore-schema.md

 # Firestore Data Model

+> **Legacy:** This document captures the Firestore layout used by the retired
+> Document AI pipeline.
+Refer to `docs/NewApproach.md` for the managed Vertex
+> RAG workflow.

 This document captures the proposed Firestore layout for the tender automation pipeline.
 It assumes we operate inside the existing GCP project and reuse the `default` and `tender-database` Firestore instances.
 Unless noted otherwise, each collection lives